Ape-xCV/Nika-Read-Only/README.md

 - Virtual Machine Manager >> [Open] >> View >> Details >> Video VGA >> Model: None >> [Apply]

-- You will be using video output from passthrough GPU instead of QXL virtual GPU.
+- You will be using video output from passthrough GPU instead of VGA virtual GPU.

 | Method                       | Latency   | ESP          | Cons                         |
 | ---------------------------- | --------- | ------------ | ---------------------------- |